-My earliest memories include bustling around in a 'walker'- almost certainly a gift from an uncle or aunt.
-My parents probably relied extensively on 'handme downs' from my dad's older brother and two sisters with their own older children.
+My earliest memories include bustling around this very room in a 'walker' and bumping into sundry objects in the process !
 I also remember getting up very close to the screen of our ancient black and white TV - fascinated by the bright flickering dots making up the grainy picture.
 TV was still a relative novelty at the time - with only two channels to choose from and only a few hours of programs a day - mostly between about 4 and 10 pm.
-I also remember a somewhat distinctive smell emanating from the 'front room' which belonged to my aged grandmother - who eventually succumbed in 1965 to bowel cancer in the nearby St Georges Hospital.
+I can also vaguely remember my father's aged mother, who lived mostly in our 'front room' during my pre-school years.
+She would eventually succumbed to cancer in 1965.
 A few months later I began attending the local infants school.

 One standout experience of these early years was my 7th birthday - the first memory I can actually put a date to - when I received my first proper 'wheels' a small blue child's scooter - not unlike those ridden by some adults in recent years .
 I remember the sense of freedom as I scooted round the park at the back of our house - only to hit a stone and be knocked down by it.
 What a deflated feeling I had as I picked myself up - inspecting my chariot for damage !
 Yes I was finally growing up !

-For next memoir click on this link: memoir with mudita
+The next memoir in the sequence is in another file.
+To skip to it please click on this link: memoir with mudita

 I would say my young childhood ended just before my tenth birthday with my near drowning.
 A year and a bit after that my 11th birthday was followed by my arrival at secondary school in September 1971.
-I joined the class of around twenty boys in the newly constructed 'huts' at the newly designated Ernest Bevin Comprehensive school in Tooting Bec.
+I joined the class of around twenty boys in the newly constructed 'huts' at a newly designated Comprehensive school.
 All of a sudden everything became much more serious with proper subjects like French and even Latin, Science with proper experiments and equipment and even Rugby with a special outfit complete with studded boots - and finally a smart blazer, long trousers and shirt and school tie - much more grown up !
 Early life at the school was also somewhat more regimented with eight lessons a day (some double), two short and one longer break for lunch and a much longer walk to and from school.

 Life in the Upper School was markedly less pleasant, the boys being older and generally more agressive.
 I often felt it to be a somewhat threatening environment and somewhat wilder than the more Junior school like older building.
 My two main positive experiences at this time were spending time in the art room with an encouraging teacher - Mr Shaw - where I was showing a growing artistic talent.
 This led to me contributing several pictures for the school magazine by the end of the 5th year.
 The other positive thing in my life was the now Senior Boys Brigade which I attended three times a week.
 Wednesday evenings for band practice (I became the star bugle player) and gym, Friday evenings for Parade Night in full uniform including 'drill' and sports - often volleyball, and Sunday mornings or evenings for a church service.
 The evening Church Parade sometimes included us marching through the local streets with me playing my rather idiosyncratic bugle solos as part of the band.
 I soon became an 'NCO' - first a Lance Corporal in 1974, then a Corporal in 1975 (leading my own squad on parade nights) and finally a Sergeant giving commands at drill practice around 1976 - 1977.
 Two highlights of the BB year were our 'display' at the Church hall on a Saturday afternoon in May or June and our camp in July or early August.
 With me in later years being a Tent commander in charge of around half a dozen boys in an old fashioned Bell tent.